danica-vu/Learning-Project-Sephora-Reviews-Skincare-and-Product-Info/README.md

 # Learning-Project-Sephora-Reviews-Skincare-and-Product-Info

-The entirety of this project is based on this data set that was collected by Nady Inky on Kaggle: https://www.kaggle.com/datasets/nadyinky/sephora-products-and-skincare-reviews/data
+The entirety of this project is based on this dataset that was collected by Nady Inky on Kaggle: https://www.kaggle.com/datasets/nadyinky/sephora-products-and-skincare-reviews/data

 # Background
 This is a learning project aimed at gaining some experience with MySQL and Power BI in order to create insights about customer reviews relating to skincare products sold at Sephora.